Spider-Man Cuts Ties from the MCU: Making Sense of the Sony/ Marvel Studios Split

 There's still a LOT of story questions and creative ramifications to this split.
 We'll just have to wait and see how this all plays out.

 Right now though, this feels like an ugly divorce that benefits no one except two independent parent, not the kid (in this case Peter Parker) or fans, who just want to see their favorite characters taken care of and raised right.

 Yesterday, I focused solely on the negatives of this story, which is something I try not to do.

 I've had some great conversations with friends about this topic, even some who disagree with me and argue that I've been too harsh on Sony.
 Their points are taken and I appreciate those who brought their opinions to the table.
-But I ultimately stand by my frustrations based on my views as a storyteller and fan.
+But I ultimately stand by my frustrations based on my views as a storyteller and a fan.

 Storytellers, like fans, are passionate people, and when decisions are made that don't serve our favorite stories or betray the characters we've come to love, we get upset.